 (강남역 지하도상가)

-If you want to do some budget shopping, here is the place to come to.
+If you want to do some budget shopping, this is the place to go.
 Over 200 trendy shops offer the latest K-fashion items.

 Where to stay in Gangnam